A modern Fortran library for SU(3) coupling and recoupling coefficients: Validation and precision

 \subsection{$Z$ recoupling coefficients}

 Here we check how well the computed $Z$ recoupling coefficients satisfy the orthonormality relation

-Fig.~\ref{fig05.pdf} shows the maximal and mean errors as functions of $\Sigma_{r}$.
-The results were obtained with WIGXJPF calculating 6$j$ symbols.
+Fig.~\ref{fig06.pdf} shows the maximal and mean errors as functions of $\Sigma_{r}$.
 For $\Sigma_{r}\ge31$ (to the right of the gray vertical line), computations were made for only 10000 randomly selected sets of the $\grpsu{3}$ quantum numbers in the sum $\Sigma_{r}$.
 The maximal error tends to increase as the quantum numbers increase and reaches the value of approximately $10^{-10}$ for $\Sigma_{r}=53$.
-As the quantum numbers increase, the mean error tends to increase in the region of small quantum numbers, then decrease little, and then increase (like for the $U$ recoupling coefficients in Fig.~\ref{fig04.pdf}).
+As the quantum numbers increase, the mean error tends to increase in the region of small quantum numbers, then decrease little, and then increase (like for the $U$ recoupling coefficients in Fig.~\ref{fig05.pdf}).
 It reaches the value of approximately $10^{-14}$ for $\Sigma_{r}=53$.
 We can see a little decrease (increase) of the maximal (mean) error when the random sampling starts.
 The precisions of the three libraries are comparable.